nzkj/dotfiles/README.md

 This allows me to seamlessly switch between files of interest wicked fast.
 Harpoon has the added benefit of remembering your previous cursor position in the file, and persists through opening/closing Neovim.
 I navigate to other files from these "core" files via Neovim's LSP (e.g go-to-definition, go-to-reference) and Telescope's fuzzy searching.

 Learn more at [Harpoon](https://github.com/ThePrimeagen/harpoon).

+#### Marks

+In a similar vein to the previous section, I'm often focused on up to four "core" locations _within_ a file.
+I use Neovim marks to attach these locations to the keymaps below:

+1. `Alt-t` for mark `t`.
+2. `Alt-s` for mark `s`.
+3. `Alt-r` for mark `r`.
+4. `Alt-a` for mark `a`.

+I can mark a location in a file by pressing `m` followed by the desired letter (e.g. `mt`).
+Then, with the keymaps above, I can switch between locations of interest wicked fast.
+Each mark is unique to the file; in other words, each file can have its own set of `arst` marks.

+See `nvim/lua/options.lua` for the keymaps.

 #### Flash